Most populous city in the world – Shanghai

 Shanghai Lupu Bridge

-Shanghai Lupu Bridge – this bridge look like Sydney Harbor Bridge in Australia.
+Shanghai Lupu Bridge – this bridge looks like the Sydney Harbor Bridge in Australia.
 This bridge has 6 lanes of traffic and its main body is arc-shaped, like a rainbow flying across the Huangpu River.
-This bridge is not only serve to connect the Huang Pu and Pudong Districts but also serves as a great sightseeing places.
+This bridge does not only serve to connect the Huang Pu and Pudong Districts but also serves as great sightseeing places.
 Visitors can climb up the top and have a good view of the Huang Pu River and the whole Shanghai city!

 Ferry in Shanghai

 I took a ferry to the Bund/外滩 to avoid traffic jam in the tunnel as it was during peak hour in the evening.
-The sky is still not dark yet so there is not much of flashing lights captured.
+The sky is still not dark yet so there are not many flashing lights captured.
 It only took me minutes to cross the river to the Bund.
-If I were to take taxi, it could easily cost me more than 45 mins to reach the Bund.
+If I were to take a taxi, it could easily cost me more than 45 mins to reach the Bund.
 The cost of the ferry is only RMB 2.